 g.
+Risk Management

-Risk Management The System, as part of the primary government of the State, provides for risks of loss associated with workers' compensation and general liability through the State's self-insurance program.
-The System obtains compensation and general liability surely and property.
-There have been no commercial insurance claims in the mercial insurance for fidelity, surety, and property.
+The System, as part of the primary government of the State, provides for risks of loss associated with workers' compensation and general liability through the State's self-insurance program.
+The System obtains commercial insurance for fidelity, surety, and property.
 There have been no commercial insurance claims in the past four fiscal years.